o3de/o3de.org/content/docs/atom-guide/dev-guide/_index.md

 ---
 title: "Developer Guide"
-description: "Learn about the systems and interfaces behind the Atom renderer"
+description: "Learn about the systems and interfaces behind the Atom Renderer"
 toc: true
 weight: 1000
 ---

 {{< preview-new >}}

-This section provides a deeper technical read into the systems and interfaces underlying the Atom renderer.
+This section provides a deeper technical read into the systems and interfaces underlying the Atom Renderer.

 | Contents                        | Details |
 |--------------------------------------|---------|